Charles Island (Connecticut): History

 The WPA History of Milford indicates that Captain William Kidd visited Milford in 1699 when he was en route to Boston (where he was subsequently arrested for piracy and murder).
 Before Kidd's arrival in Boston, he off-loaded and buried treasure on Gardiners Island off the eastern tip of Long Island.
 The treasure was retrieved after his arrest but questions remain as to whether all the treasure was in that cache and whether he may have buried more of it along Long Island Sound.

 In 1835, the first permanent residence was constructed on the island by John Harris.
 After his death the island was owned by several different owners and in 1852 it was purchased by Elizur Pritchard of Waterbury, Connecticut who turned the large house into a summer resort known originally as Charles Island House and later as Ansantawae House.
 After the Civil War the resort closed and the island was leased to the George Miles Company as a base for their fish fertilizer operations.

 In 1884, the island was briefly considered as a location for the first clubhouse of American Yacht Club.

-After the Miles Company left the island it was relatively unused until the 1930s when the Dominican Order opened a religious retreat on the island.
+After the Miles Company left the island it was relatively unused until the 1927 when the Dominican Order arranged for the construction of facilities for religious retreats on the island, which began in July, 1929.
 The Aquinas Retreat consisted of a chapel, small cabins for the retreatants, a central dining hall and religious shrines located along paths throughout the island.
-The retreat closed in the late 1930s and some remnants of it remain on the island.
+The retreat closed in the late 1930s and the island went up for sale in 1938.
+Some of the remnants of the retreat buildings remain on the island.

 Modern era

-The State of Connecticut now owns the island and it is part of Silver Sands State Park.
+The State of Connecticut owns the island and it is part of Silver Sands State Park.
 It is designated a Natural Area Preserve for the local bird population of herons and egrets.
 White-tail deer were common, but the estimated 16 deer on the island were hunted by the Department of Environment Protection (now the Department of Energy and Environmental Protection) in February 2011 to protect the nesting birds.
 The waters around the island have bluefish, snapper blues, sand sharks, and horseshoe crabs.

 The waters west of the island have been a site for oyster farming since 2013, in an area of approximately 3.4 acre.